James Burns, Ph.D.

 Curatorial Assistant

-Arizona State Museum May 1990 - Aug 1992
+Arizona State Museum

 Catalogued photographic and ethnographic collections.

-James Burns, Ph.D.
-Skills
+James Burns, Ph.D. education

-Frequently Asked Questions about James Burns, Ph.D.
+Frequently asked questions about James Burns, Ph.D.

 What company does James Burns, Ph.D. work for?

-James Burns, Ph.D. works for Lake Chapala Society
+James Burns, Ph.D. works for Lake Chapala Society.

 What is James Burns, Ph.D.'s email address?